 callard@nmu.edu

-NMU RAs, RDs, and all other Housing & Residence Life staff are consider Campus Reporters This means they have the duty to report a disclosure of relationship violence (dating violence/domestic violence), sexual misconduct (sexual assault, sexual exploitation, and sexual or gender-based harassment), and stalking to the appropriate university officials.
-If you choose to report an incident to your RA or RD, they will be able to assist you in getting information and support, and will also be required to report the disclosed incident to the Title IX Coordinator.
+NMU Resident Advisers, Community Advisers, Resident Directors, and all other Housing & Residence Life staff are considered Mandatory Reporters.
+This means they have the duty to report a disclosure of relationship violence (dating violence and domestic violence), sexual misconduct (sexual assault, sexual exploitation, and sex discrimination(which includes harassment based on gender identity, sexual orientation, sex stereotypes, pregnancy status, and sex-based harassment, which is harassment on the basis of sex, gender identity, sexual orientation, or pregnancy status)), and stalking incidents to the appropriate university officials.
+If you choose to report an incident to your Resident Adviser, Community Adviser, or Resident Director, they will be able to assist you in getting information and support, and will also be required to report the disclosed incident to the Title IX Coordinator.
 If you wish to make a confidential report, seek assistance from a confidential resource at NMU's Counseling & Consultation Services or Health Center.

-All NMU faculty and staff members are designated as Campus Reporters, meaning they are required to report relationship violence (dating violence/domestic violence), sexual misconduct (sexual assault, sexual exploitation, and sexual or gender-based harassment), and stalking incidents to the appropriate university officials.
+All NMU faculty and staff members are designated as Mandatory Reporters, meaning they are required to report relationship violence (dating violence and domestic violence), sexual misconduct (sexual assault, sexual exploitation, and sex discrimination(which includes harassment based on gender identity, sexual orientation, sex stereotypes, pregnancy status, and sex-based harassment, which is harassment on the basis of sex, gender identity, sexual orientation, or pregnancy status)), and stalking incidents to the appropriate university officials.
 If you choose to report a Prohibited Conduct incident to an employee, know that they will be able to assist you in getting information and support, and will also be required to report the disclosed incident to the Title IX Office and Title IX Coordinator.
 If you wish to make a confidential report, seek assistance from a confidential resource at NMU's Counseling & Consultation Services or Health Center.